 The restaurant at The Atlantis is open for breakfast, lunch and dinner and has views of the ocean and the Atlantic rollers below from its open-air terrace.

 This is also ‘the’ place to have a traditional Barbadian buffet, which they offer weekly.
-It’s a great way to try Caribbean flavours in a stylish setting.
+It’s a great way to try Caribbean flavors in a stylish setting.
 People travel from across the island to attend to its best to book a table in advance.

 All menus in the restaurant are created using only local produce, seafood and meats and there’s a good range of dishes to choose from — it has a great range of vegetarian dishes.
 If you want to dine out, The Round House (serving Caribbean dishes with a British influence) is within a 10-minute drive although it is closed in the evenings in the summer.